TL;DR

 12. Google Forms

-Google Forms is a simple online survey tool that is integrated within the G Suite (so it’s a great choice if you’re already integrated within that ecosystem).
-The application makes it easy for you to collect feedback via surveys quickly, and in style.
+Google Forms is a simple online survey tool that is integrated within the G Suite.
+The application makes it easy for you to collect surveys quickly and in style.

 Key features: